dojo/framework/docs/en/middleware/supplemental.md

 ```

 -   `diffProperty(propertyName: string, diff: (current: any, next: any) => void)`
     -   Registers the specified `diff` function that is called to determine if any differences exist between the `current` and `next` values of the widget's `propertyName` property.
-Writing custom diff functions is typically coupled with use of the [`invalidator`](#invalidator) middleware to flag the current widget as invalid when a difference in property values requires the widget's DOM nodes to be updated.

 ### `destroy`

 Assigns a function that is called on widget destruction, allowing any required resource teardown to take place.

-**Note:** Only a single destroy function can be registered for a given widget.
-If widgets require multiple resources to be torn down, the registered function should keep track of and iteratively destroy all necessary resources.
+**Note:** `destroy()` can only be called once for each composing widget or middleware, after which further calls will be ignored.
+For advanced scenarios that need to conditionally add handles for execution when a widget is removed, a single destroy function should be registered that can keep track of and iteratively destroy all necessary resources.

 **API:**